welcheb/Thermoesthesia_GUI/README.md

 Description
 ===========
 Graphical user interface (GUI) to capture a human subject's perception and ability to distinguish differences of temperature (thermoesthesia).
 The tool uses a graphic analog scale (Figure 1) to implement a MATLAB-based GUI (Figure 2) in which the subject controls a marker on the scale.
-The subject also indicates shivering status with a box/ellipse with options "None", "Sporadic" or "Constant".
+The subject also indicates shivering status with a box/ellipse with options "None" or "Shivering".

 Figure 1.
 Thermoesthesia Scale
 ====================